calebclayreagor/DELAY/README.md

 ```

 - Use TensorBoard to monitor training by runnning ``tensorboard --logdir RESULTS`` from the main directory
-- By default, DELAY will save the best model weights to a checkpoint file in ``outdir``
+- By default, DELAY will save the best model weights to a checkpoint file in ``RESULTS/outdir``

-### 2. Predict gene regulation across all TF-target gene pairs using the fine-tuned model:
+### 2. Predict gene regulation across all TF-target gene pairs in the dataset using the fine-tuned model:

 ```
-python RunDELAY.py [datadir] [outdir] -p -m [/.../finetunedModel.ckpt]
+python RunDELAY.py [datadir] [outdir] -p -m [/.../finetunedModel-1.ckpt]
 ```

-- DELAY will save the predicted probabilities as a ``tfs x genes`` matrix in ``outdir/regPredictions.csv``
+- DELAY will save the predicted gene-regulation probabilities as a ``tfs x genes`` matrix in ``outdir/regPredictions.csv``

 # Input Files